 Doane's Education Specialist program, an advanced academic degree, prepares leaders to make a difference in teaching and learning at the highest level of a school district.
-Completion of the Ed.S. program leads to Nebraska administrative certification as a superintendent or to other district-level positions requiring certification beyond the principalship.
+Completion of the Education Specialist degree (Ed.S.) leads to Nebraska administrative certification as a superintendent or to other district-level positions requiring certification beyond the principalship.
 Our primary focus is the superintendent role, but we also will support the development of leaders roles and positions that are part of a district’s leadership team.
 Like each education program at Doane, we are committed to preparing educators who have a passion for education and leadership.
 The quality of our Ed.S. program attracts candidates from across the state and surrounding areas.

 Why Choose Doane?

 - In the cadre format, small groups of students move through the Ed.S. program together, providing continuity and a built-in peer network.

 - The core belief of the program is that leaders need the right knowledge and skills to lead at the district level.
 What makes Doane's program unique is that we intentionally work to develop leadership dispositions.